501711376/project/README.md

       I want to write a program that mainly calculate the possibility of certain event and display all the possibility, and at the meantime, it allows user to choose which event shouldn’t be grouped together.

-    Application A:
-Program that takes a list of students and randomly matches them into groups of a number determined by the teacher.
-     A. Allows teacher to select students which should not be grouped together: when the students that shouldn’t be matched together matched together, the program will run the process of matching again until the students who shouldn’t be matched together are in  separate groups.
-    B.Allows teacher to select students which should be together The same as the step A, but the program will run the matching process until the anticipated groups are matched.

-    Application B:
-       For students who are learning math especially Possibility, they can input the variables and run the program, then, they can get the result, which is all of the possibilities of events.
-By doing so, students could understand the problem of possibility more deeper and it saves a lot of time of calculations.

   Application C:
        In the universe, there are all kinds of events which could get in the way of the spaceship’s route, such as star explosion, space trash, invasion of alien ships etc. With this program, just by inputting the possibilities of different events, and run it, you could get the safest route based on the calculations.